by-jp/www.byjp.me/content/photos/instagram/cktcweuyuk2majky55bxjhnm3u/index.md

 - imported
 - from-instagram
 ---
-Come on a journey around El Teide National Park with us\!
+Come on a journey around El Teide National Park with us!

 The climb up Volcano Teide was tricky and breath taking, in all the ways.
-Even though we started from the cable car getting the final 700m to 3,715m above sea level it was tough enough to keep Yvette from the peak — but that didn't stop our adventuring\!
+Even though we started from the cable car getting the final 700m to 3,715m above sea level it was tough enough to keep Yvette from the peak — but that didn't stop our adventuring!